PintoGideon/Intro_to_python/README.md

 # Ctrl + Shift + P
   Run Python file in the terminal

-# python file_name.py     //Running it outside of Visual Code
+# python file_name.py
+  This is how you run a python file in the terminal
   If the code needs to be reusable , we need to put it in the main method